20mthorpe/zeldagame/README.md

 # Overview

-The purpose of this project was to learn the basics of pygame and how to start building a game.

 The game is very simple.
 It includes a character who can walk around a little forest area.

 The purpose of this project was to learn the basics of pygame and how to start building a game.